apecloud/kubeblocks/docs/user_docs/kubeblocks-for-redis/configuration/configuration.md

   </details>

   * Allowed Values: It defines the valid value range of this parameter.
-  * Dynamic: The value of `Dynamic` in `Configure Constraint` defines how the parameter reconfiguration takes effect.
-There are two different reconfiguration strategies based on the effectiveness type of modified parameters, i.e. **dynamic** and **static**.
+  * Dynamic: The value of `Dynamic` in `Configure Constraint` defines how the parameter configuration takes effect.
+There are two different configuration strategies based on the effectiveness type of modified parameters, i.e. **dynamic** and **static**.
     * When `Dynamic` is `true`, it means the effectiveness type of parameters is **dynamic** and can be updated online.
-Follow the instructions in [Reconfigure dynamic parameters](#reconfigure-dynamic-parameters).
+Follow the instructions in [Configure dynamic parameters](#configure-dynamic-parameters).
-    * When `Dynamic` is `false`, it means the effectiveness type of parameters is **static** and a pod restarting is required to make reconfiguration effective.
-Follow the instructions in [Reconfigure static parameters](#reconfigure-static-parameters).
+    * When `Dynamic` is `false`, it means the effectiveness type of parameters is **static** and a pod restarting is required to make configuration effective.
+Follow the instructions in [Configure static parameters](#configure-static-parameters).
   * Description: It describes the parameter definition.

-## Reconfigure parameters with --set flag
+## Configure parameters with configure command

-### Reconfigure dynamic parameters
+### Configure dynamic parameters

-The example below reconfigures `acllog-max-len`.
+The example below configures `acllog-max-len`.

 1. View the current values of `acllog-max-len`.